robbert-harms/MDT/docs/_getting_started/single_subject_analysis.rst

     mdt.fit_model('BallStick_r1 (Cascade)', input_data, 'output')

-The model fit commands requires you to prepare your input data up front (see :func:`~mdt.utils.load_dmri_input_data`) such that it can be used in the model fitting.
+The model fit commands requires you to prepare your input data up front (see :func:`~mdt.utils.load_input_data`) such that it can be used in the model fitting.

 When the calculations are done you can use the MDT maps visualizer for viewing the results: